 Access the complete programming of Montreal museums like never before with our iPhone app!
 Download it for free from the App Store.

 With the addition of the new Claire and Marc Bourgie Pavilion of Quebec and Canadian Art and the Bourgie Concert Hall, the unveiling of a pavilion dedicated to the decorative arts and design and the reinstallation of all its collections of international art, the Montreal Museum of Fine Arts is Quebec's premier museum in regards to the size of its collection.
-Visitors can explore one of the largest encyclopedic collections in North America free of charge at all times.
+Visitors can explore one of the largest encyclopedic collections in North America.

 :: Closed December 25 and January 1.